UMM-CSci-4453-Fall-2017/lab-9-shawnlennyformulaone/documentation.md

 You can also click `void` button if you want to remove everything from the till.

-Once you ready to pzurchase click `sale` button and you can receive your receipt.
+Once you ready to purchase click `sale` button and you can receive your receipt.

 ![receipt](img/receiptManual.png)

 ## Appendix: API <a id="api"></a>
-There are four API end points that have been implemented in an effort to satisfy the requirements for the lab 8 REST API.
-The following are listed.

 * **GetButtons:** `/buttons`.
 Gets buttons from the `till_buttons` table.
 This is called whenever the page is reloaded.
 * **ClickButton:** `/click?id=`.
 When a button is clicked, it passes an `itemID`.
 This id is sent via the API to `express.js` which in turn, uses the API to update the `transactions` table.
 If the `transactions` table does not have a record with the passed in `itemID`, it will fetch the itemName, and individual price from the `supply` table.
 If the table does have a record with `itemID` in it, it will update the quantity and totalPrice for that item.
 * **GetTransaction:** `/transactions`.
 This is called after the client side gets confirmation that the database has been successfully updated.
-It tells the server side to send all records int the `transactions` table.
+It tells the server side to send all records from the `transactions` table.
 * **DeleteItem:** `/deleteItem?id=`.
 This is called when the employee clicks on the price list table on the front end.
 This triggers the front end to use the deleteItem API request using the item-id of the item in the priceList table.
 This value gets passed to the server side, where the item is deleted from the `transactions` table.
+* **Login:** `/login?userName=<yourUserName>&password=<yourPassword>`.
+This is called when user is trying to login.
+The front end sends the username and user's password to the server and server checks if such username is stored in the `users` table in database.
+If such username and password exists server sends `true` back to the front end so the user can successfully login
+* **Void:** `/void`.
+This is called when user clicks the `void` button.
+Front end sends this API request to the server side, then server truncates the `transactions` table in the database.
+* **Sale:** `/sale?userName`.
+This is called when `sale` button is clicked.
+Once server receives this API request from the front end it calls the `saleProcedure` which copies data from the `transactions` table and stores it in the `archive` table.
+This API request also contains the current username so we can keep track of who proceeded the transaction.